Welcome to Homeschooling in Alberta!

 By its very nature, distance education will be delivered by the school via workbooks, textbooks and online written assignments.

 What if I want to pull my kids out of the public system during the year (i.e. after the September 30 deadline)?
 You absolutely can do pull your kids out, but you won’t receive any funding because the school you are currently registered with has received that funding and it’s not transferable.
 Your school “owns” your child for that year until June 30th.
 However, you can take on the responsibility of home education by filing a home education notification form and a learning plan.
 Then, you will not be hounded by attendance calls and you will not be required to send in work to the school nor have your child take their exams.
 You are still with the school authority but are changing programs.
 You are taking on the responsibility for procuring your child’s education and the school is now just in a supportive role for the rest of the year.
 You can request to keep the resources the school has been using to continue teaching if you choose.
 The next year, you can change supervising school authorities.

 I’ve done all the legal stuff now what do I really need to do to do this thing called home schooling?

 FIND a local support group (this is not usually a part of your school board but can be….).
 The school board should provide a good listing of local support groups for you.
 I can’t stress this enough – although this has nothing to do with the “legal” part of homeschooling it will mean the difference between a successful homeschooling journey versus one where you struggle on your own.
-Check out facebook or do a search on the internet that is location specific.
+Check out Facebook or search on the internet that is location specific.

-Alberta Homeschooling Association is all inclusive, all types of homeschooling, and non-faith based.
+Alberta Homeschooling Association is all-inclusive, all types of homeschooling, and non-faith based.

 Alberta Home Education Association is faith-based and home education only.
 Not shared or distance education.